SmoothWAN/SmoothWAN-docs/docs/tsthw.md

 * Flat cable type and/or cable length >15cm
 * Using USB 2.0 hubs

-### Mobile Hotspot
+### Mobile Hotspot (plug and play)
-* Verizon 8800L by @chalk4#0933 (longterm test unconfirmed)
+* Verizon 8800L
-* AT&T Nighthawk M6 Pro by @chalk4#0933 (longterm test unconfirmed)
+* AT&T Nighthawk M6 Pro

-### Power Supply
-* Pi4/Slate: Samsung Type-C chargers (most models no-load = 5.2V)
-* Pi4/Slate: Official Raspberry Pi 4 USB-C Power Supply
-* QwikFone QC3.0 Car charger

-### Network Switch
+### Network Switch for MACVLAN
-* Managed TP-LINK TL-SG108E
 * Unmanaged NETGEAR GS108UK
-* Unmanaged TOTOLINK S808G (budget)
+* Unmanaged ~8 USD TOTOLINK S808G

-### SD card
-* SanDisk Ultra SDSQUNS-032G-GN3MN 32GB
-* SanDisk Industrial MLC MicroSD SDHC UHS-I Class 10
-* SanDisk 32GB High Endurance Video (longterm test unconfirmed)

-### Note for PCs: USB flash drives are not recommended [#109](https://github.com/SmoothWAN/SmoothWAN/discussions/109), use SD card with USB reader if there is no internal storage.
+#### Note for PCs: USB flash drives are not recommended [#109](https://github.com/SmoothWAN/SmoothWAN/discussions/109), use SD card with USB reader if there is no internal storage.

 ***

-## Notes:
+## USB Tethering
-* Submit a PR or discussion post to add fully tested hardware (optionally: for 2 months or more) followed by your username.
-* Tests are not recommendations, community reports are not always accurate, use the list for reference only.
-* Android USB tethering may be limited to ~150 Mbit due to networking emulation.
+* Android USB tethering may be limited to ~150 Mbit due to USB networking emulation.
 * iOS 13+ USB tethering is not officially supported since it is impractical:
     - Need to tap "Trust" on every reconnection/hiccup up with `usbmuxd` unlike iTunes
     - If cellular signal is weak, tethering will automatically disconnect requiring USB physical reconnection to continue tethering.